 It’s incredible to see how far video games have come, from the several pixels of pong to the graphics we have become so used to in games like Uncharted 4 and Horizon: Zero Dawn.
 A Pixel Story takes us on a journey through this history, starting from 8-bit onwards.
 It’s maybe not as exciting an adventure as the real thing, but it’s certainly an entertaining one nonetheless.

-We start where it all began: Pong.
+We start where it all began: Pong – one of the first video games ever.
 Not for long though, 20 years’ worth of gaming history is skipped at the blink of an eye, and out of the squared off, white tennis ball comes out main character.
 He and his environment are in 8-bit form, so whilst still graphically pleasing, we start off in the late 70s and early 80s of gaming.
 After a brief introduction with a strange character who explains our surroundings, and a dressing up of sorts, we’re off to try and find our hat which was stolen by a bird; put your zapper guns away, this isn’t an ode to Duck Hunt.

 Once we retrieve our hat we realise its magic potential; when dropped in mid-air it allows us to teleport back to the exact same location.
 This becomes key in our quest to progress through the chapters (aptly named generations) and their levels.
 Using this game mechanic and our puzzle solving brains, it is our goal to make it to the end of each chapter to the generation bridge, where we can again teleport into a future era of gaming.
 To unlock these gates crystals are required, some which require puzzle solving to reach, others held by locals who will supply them when certain missions are completed.